Leadership

 Shenglan Tang, MD, PhD, MPH, MSc

-Co-Director of Global Health Program
+Co-Director of Global Health Program and Professor, Duke Kunshan University

-Mary & James Semans Professor of Medicine
+Mary D.B.T and James Semans Professor, Duke University School of Medicine

-Duke Global Health Institute, USA &
+Professor, Duke Global Health Institute, SingHealth-Duke-NUS

-Dr. Shenglan Tang is Co-Director of Global Health Program and Professor at Duke Kunshan University.
-He is Mary D.B.T. and James Semans Professor at Department of Population Health Science in the Duke University School of Medicine and Professor of Global Health at SingHealth-Duke-NUS Global Health Institute.
 Dr. Tang has more than 30 years of experience undertaking research on health systems reform, disease control and maternal and child health in China and other countries, and has provided consultancy services on health systems strengthening to many international organizations and governments of developing countries.
 In 2012, Tang came to Duke from the UNICEF/UNDP/World Bank/WHO Special Program for Research and Training in Tropical Diseases (TDR), based in Geneva, where he was Unit Leader for TB/HIV and Health Systems.
 Before his assignment at WHO, Tang was a faculty member at Liverpool School of Tropical Medicine in UK, and School of Public Health of Fudan University (former Shanghai Medical University).